Department Courses

 244. Childhood Across Cultures.

 Are children angelic blank slates, demonic changelings, or a cheap source of labor?
 Do humans have an “instinct” to adore and care for children?
 Do children everywhere go through the same developmental stages?
 When does childhood begin and end?
 How should caregivers speak to a child?
 When and how is it appropriate for children to behave as sexual beings?
 Different cultures and historical periods exhibit a range of ways of imagining and enacting the early stages of human life.
 In this class, we will treat this diversity as a vast experimental laboratory for understanding the malleability of the human condition.
 By examining case studies of childhood across a variety of cultures and gaining first-hand experience with kids in the North Country, we will explore the question of what is natural and what is cultural about our ideas of childhood.
 This course includes an experiential learning component known as Community Based Learning (CBL).
 The CBL component will require students to participate in a community placement, outside of class time, on a weekly basis throughout the semester.
 On average students can expect to spend at least two hours per week in the community.
+Fulfills the DIV13 general education requirement.

 251. Humans and Other Animals.

 This course explores relationships between humans and other animals, as well as ideas that humans have about animals.
 We will examine the similarities and differences between humans and our closest relatives: the great apes and other primates.
 We will consider both wild and domestic animals through topics such as hunting and herding, wildlife documentaries and working animals, zoos and pets.
 Finally, we will delve into the ways animals inspire the human imagination in folktales, magic, and beliefs about shamans and shape-shifters.
 We will examine cases from around the world, with a special focus on Africa.
 Students who take the course as AFS 251 must do both research projects on African topics.
-Fulfills the EL and SS13 general education requirements.
+Fulfills the EL and SS general education requirements.
 Offered in the spring.
 Also offered as African Studies 251.

 270. Plagues and Peoples.

 This course will consider the origins, antiquity, biology, and impact of plagues on human societies from an anthropological, biocultural perspective.
 We will explore the models and general principles of infectious disease to establish a framework for understanding plagues.
 Students will discuss specific plagues, both historic and contemporary, with a view to understand why they emerge, how their occurrence is intimately linked to human behavior, how they affect the human body, and how they transform societies.
 Offered on rotation.
-Fulfills the SS13 general education requirement.
-Offered on rotation.
+Fulfills the SS general education requirement.

 290. The Human Skeleton.